Did you know that there’s 3 stages of gum disease?

 Stage 2: Periodontitis

-• All previous causes of stage 1
+• All the causes of gingivitis

 • Obesity